jyonk-gravity/dev.gravitypayments.com-2023/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.0.5 - 02.02.2023 =
+* Added new perfmatters_exclude_leading_images filter.
+* Fixed an issue that was affecting lazy loaded inline background images in certain formats.
+* Fixed a PHP warning related to Fastclick and the built-in exclusion for WooCommerce pages.
+* Updated license key field to prevent it from getting auto-filled by browser extensions.

+= 2.0.4 - 01.27.2023 =
+* Fixed an issue that was causing the Perfmatters admin bar menu and meta options to not show up in the admin.
+* Added additional nopin attribute for Pinterest to YouTube preview thumbnails.
+* Translation updates.

+= 2.0.3 - 01.26.2023 =
+* Added new local Google fonts advanced option to Load Asynchronously.
+* Added user agent check before running output buffer with initial exclusion for Usercentrics scanner.
+* Added support for CSS variables when they are being used for lazy loaded inline background images.
+* Added new perfmatters_lazyload_youtube_autoplay filter.
+* Improved delay all script handling of jQuery load event.
+* Changed all WooCommerce checks to use class_exists for better compatibility.
+* Adjusted the order of preloads in the buffer to make sure they print above used CSS.
+* Moved buffer class initialization to wp action hook to improve filtering possibilities.
+* Moved WooCommerce built-in exclusions to apply to select individual features instead of the entire buffer.
+* Slight modification to previous MU Mode addition to fix an issue.
+* Fixed an issue where custom heartbeat interval was not being applied correctly when editing certain custom post types.
+* Fixed an issue with the local stylesheet CDN URL when advanced options were turned on but no URL was set.
+* Fixed an issue where delay script was printing out more than once if multiple closing body tags were present in the DOM.

+= 2.0.2 - 12.15.2022 =
+* Fixed an issue that was preventing Removed Unused CSS from running correctly in certain cases when Advanced Options were toggled on.
+* Translation updates.

+= 2.0.1 - 12.14.2022 =
+* Added new toggle to Show Advanced Options in the Perfmatters UI.
+* Added new advanced option to Disable Click Delay in JavaScript section.
+* Added new advanced option to Enable FastClick in JavaScript section.
+* Added new advanced option to specify a CDN URL in CSS section.
+* Added new Local Redirect option to existing login URL disabled behavior selection.
+* Added new perfmatters_buffer_excluded_extensions filter.
+* Added new perfmatters_rucss_excluded_stylesheets filter.
+* Added additional built-in exclusions for Remove Unused CSS for better compatibility with Elementor, Divi, Slider Revolution, OptimizePress, and WordPress core.
+* Added additional logic in MU Mode to more reliably retrieve the ID for certain custom post types.
+* Moved lazyload functions to new class structure to be more inline with current codebase.
+* Modified regex for lazy loading inline background images to support additional formats.
+* Integrated lazyload functions into the main output buffer to allow interaction with other existing features.
+* Fixed an issue where dynamic preloads were not recognizing existing query strings in some cases.
+* Fixed a PHP warning that would show up in some cases by adding additional string check when looping through rewrite array.
+* Fixed an issue with MU Mode where sometimes the wrong plugin would get disabled if there were multiple plugins using similar directory paths.
+* Fixed an issue where images inside script tags were being picked up by the Preload Critical Images function.
+* Translation updates.

+= 2.0.0 - 10.18.2022 =
+* Added new system for query string timestamps for Used CSS file method to help see changes quicker in environments with caching.
+* Added support for ?perfmattersoff query string which gives the ability to quickly prevent the majority of Perfmatters features from running on the front end for testing purposes.
+* Added additional support for updating the plugin via WP-CLI.
+* Made some changes to admin bar menu item.
+There is now a Perfmatters top-level admin bar menu item that links to our plugin settings page.
+The Script Manager and Clear Used CSS function can be accessed by hovering over that main menu item if those features are enabled.
+* Added new toggle in tools to Hide Admin Bar Menu.
+* Disabled certain features from running on WooCommerce cart, checkout, and account pages for better compatibility.
+* Increased site limit in dropdowns on Multisite network settings page.
+* Added additional compatibility styles to the Script Manager.
+* Added additional built-in exclusions for Remove Unused CSS for better compatibility with Elementor, Astra, Kadence, and GenerateBlocks.
+* Added new perfmatters_login_url filter.
+* Added new perfmatters_lazyload_noscript filter.
+* Fixed an issue where YouTube preview thumbnails were generating a preload warning in certain instances.
+* Fixed an issue that was causing analytics.js not to be served over HTTPS in instances where an SSL migration had been done previously on the site.
+* Fixed an issue where delayed style attribute was applied to preloaded stylesheets that already existed in the DOM.
+* Fixed an issue where some features were being allowed to run on XML sitemap URLs in certain cases.
+* Fixed an issue where theme and plugin files were not falling back to a WordPress version query string when present in a dynamic preload.

 = 1.9.9 - 09.05.2022 =
 * Added additional autosave interval options.